openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-textarea.md

 > **Note:**
 >
-> Input matching the expression is allowed; non-matching input is filtered.
+> Input matching the expression is allowed to display; non-matching input is filtered.
 Only supports single-character matching, not string matching.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full